book-cover

 “So Kemi has no one in Lagos to pick her up from the airport?”

 “She has me.
 You don’t like that I want to help my friend?”
-He caught Mendy’s eyes that looked through his walls and shattered his defenses.
+He caught Mendy’s eyes that looked through his walls and shattered his defences.

 “There is nothing wrong with it.
 It shouldn't be to my detriment.
 You know I am supposed to be at work right now.
 It is 8 am.
 You should have booked an Uber or something.”

-“I told you she is returning with expensive jewelry.
+“I told you she is returning with expensive jewellery.
 How do you expect her to board a commercial transport with it?"

 "Then you should have driven her yourself."